DPDK/dpdk/doc/guides/nics/bnxt.rst

        DEV_RX_OFFLOAD_UDP_CKSUM
        DEV_RX_OFFLOAD_TCP_CKSUM
        DEV_RX_OFFLOAD_OUTER_IPV4_CKSUM
+       DEV_RX_OFFLOAD_OUTER_UDP_CKSUM
        DEV_RX_OFFLOAD_RSS_HASH
        DEV_RX_OFFLOAD_VLAN_FILTER

 The BNXT Vector PMD is enabled in DPDK builds by default.

-However, a decision to enable vector mode will be made when the port transitions from stopped to started.
-Any TX offloads or some RX offloads (other than listed above) will disable the vector mode.
-Offload configuration changes that impact vector mode must be made when the port is stopped.
+The decision to enable vector processing is made at run-time when the port is started; if no transmit offloads outside the set supported for vector mode are enabled then vector mode transmit will be enabled, and if no receive offloads outside the set supported for vector mode are enabled then vector mode receive will be enabled.
+Offload configuration changes that impact the decision to enable vector mode are allowed only when the port is stopped.

 Note that TX (or RX) vector mode can be enabled independently from RX (or TX) vector mode.

-Also vector mode is allowed when jumbo is enabled as long as the MTU setting does not require scattered Rx.

 Appendix
 --------